Skip to main content

 After the train excursion.
 You will board the Vista Star at the Duluth waterfront.
 The tour boat will take us on a two-hour dinner cruise of the Duluth-Superior harbor.
 The chicken & ribs buffet is catered from Black Woods, and a cash bar is available.

 Monday, July 13, is designated as the “Fun & Games Day” at Barkers Island.
-After another continental breakfast, there will be several organized events, including the always amusing and entertaining Bilge Action on behalf of our Great Lakes Foundation.
+After another continental breakfast we will have the Board of Directors Meetings in the morning.
+Additionally there will be several organized events, including the always amusing and entertaining Bilge Auction on behalf of our Great Lakes Foundation.
 Please bring items to be auctioned.

 Barkers Island has much to explore on your own.
 They include: